silverwind/remap-css/README.md

 On special rules, only specify the replacement value alone (not the declaration).

-Returns a promise that resolves to a CSS string.

 ## Related

 - [fetch-css](https://github.com/silverwind/fetch-css) - Extract CSS from websites and browser extensions

 © [silverwind](https://github.com/silverwind), distributed under BSD licence